Skip to Content

 How to harvest and store sweet potatoes

-Simply dig your potatoes out of the ground or container when the foliage has turned yellow.
+Dig your potatoes out of the ground or container when the foliage has turned yellow.
 It is ok to leave them in the ground but remove this foliage.
 They must be harvested before the first frost.
 When harvesting, leave the tubers on the soil surface in the sunshine for a few hours to cure.

 Once they completely cure, you can store them the same as potatoes.
-Although I have not made a video for storing sweet potatoes, the video below shows many ways to cure and store normal potatoes.
+Although I have not made a video for storing sweet potatoes, the video below shows many ways to cure and store regular potatoes.
 These methods will allow you to keep your potatoes long-term throughout winter.

 Varieties of sweet potato to grow at home